What is IAMSLIC?

 - Pacific Islands (Pacific Islands, Australia and New Zealand)

-- Southeastern Association of IAMSLIC Libraries (SAIL) (Southeastern United States, entire eastern Atlantic coast of North America, including central and eastern Canada, Bermuda, Bahamas, Caribbean, eastern Mexico and Panama)
+- SAIL (southeastern U.S. Gulf Coast, the Atlantic coast of North America, including central and eastern Canada, Bermuda, Bahamas, Caribbean, eastern Mexico and Panama)

 For contact information and web sites, see the Regional Groups page.